etcd-io/etcd/Documentation/api.md

 ### Setting a key from a file

-You can also use etcd to store small configuration files, json documents, XML documents, etc directly.
+You can also use etcd to store small configuration files, JSON documents, XML documents, etc directly.
 For example you can use curl to upload a simple text file and encode it:

 ```